-You want to know, how long eggs need to boil until they are perfect?
-Then this article is for you: Utopia will help you make the perfect egg – soft or hard boiled.
+Do you want to know how long eggs need to boil until they are to your satisfaction?
+Then this article is for you: We’ll explain how to boil the perfect egg — soft or hard-boiled.

-Boiling the perfect egg is not easy: Sometimes the yolk turns out too hard, your soft boiled egg turns out too soft or the egg even bursts open when cooking.
-This guide will show you how to change that.
+Boiling the perfect egg is not easy: Sometimes the yolk turns out too hard, your soft-boiled egg turns out too soft, or the egg even bursts open when cooking.
+This article will show you how to change that.

-Place medium-sized eggs in boiling water and then rinse them in cold water to cool after cooking.
-Here’s how many minutes you should boil the egg:
+Place medium-sized eggs in boiling water.
+Rinse them in cold water to cool them after cooking.
+Depending on what you prefer, you need to cook the eggs as follows:

-- 7 minutes for snack eggs: The egg yolk is thickening – now you have a snack egg.
+- 7 minutes for snack eggs: The egg yolk is thickening.

-- 11 minutes for hard boiled eggs: The egg yolk is firm and can be cut with a knife.
+- 11 minutes for hard-boiled eggs: The egg yolk is firm and easy to cut.

 If you use smaller eggs, you have to cook them about 30 seconds shorter.
 Larger eggs should remain in the water for an additional 30 seconds.

-How long you boil eggs, is not the only important factor.
-You will also need to boil them at the right temperature.
+How long you boil eggs is not the only factor you need to consider.
+You also need to boil the eggs at the right temperature.

 How much time the egg needs to reach a given internal temperature depends on several factors:

-- The size of the egg: Larger eggs take longer than smaller eggs.
+- The size of the egg: As mentioned above, larger eggs take longer than smaller eggs.

-- The temperature of the egg: If they are direct from the fridge, eggs need to cook up to one minute longer.
+- The egg temperature: If you just took them out of the fridge, eggs need to cook up to one minute longer.

-Before you boil an egg, you should check, if it is still good.
+Before you boil an egg, you should check if it is still good.
 You are unsure?
-Then don’t just throw it away!
+Then don’t just throw it away.
 There are easy ways to tell if eggs are good or bad.
-Here is one: Simply put the egg in a glass of water.
-If it floats, it is bad.
+The easiest test is the ‘float egg test‘.
+Simply put the egg in a glass of water.
+If it floats, it isn’t good anymore.
 If it sinks to the bottom, you can still eat it.

 Read more on Utopia: